sceckert/lab-notes/week10-lab.md

 	- This is a great workflow for project management and for managing a journal.
 This is, in essence an editorial workflow.

 ### Assignment
-- open a new repository called “lab-notes” and put lab notes under version control
+- Open a new repository called “lab-notes”
+- Put lab notes under version control
+- Push to "lab-notes" repository